smatechnologies/ibm-i-agent-docs/docs/events-utilities/captured-data-response-rules.md

 - From any of the three Capture Data definitions (SCANSPLF, Operator Replay or Message Management) \> <**F11**> = Response Rules.
 This direct connection automatically links any newly created Response Rules with the Capture Definition on the screen when function key F11 was pressed.

 ##### Fields
-- Subset to Type: When this Work With list has been called directly from the menu, the LSAM menu passes a parameter to signal the program whether the call came from the Operator Replay menu (Type = Screen), or from the Events and Utilities Menu (Type = SCANSPLF).
+- **Subset to Type**: When this Work With list has been called directly from the menu, the LSAM menu passes a parameter to signal the program whether the call came from the Operator Replay menu (Type = Screen), or from the Events and Utilities Menu (Type = SCANSPLF).
 Function key F15 can be used to force a change to the Subtype, or to remove subsetting and show all Response rules of both types.
-- Search content: Type a value in this field and press <**Enter**> or <**F16**> to initiate a search for a record that has matching data anywhere in the record, including data that might not appear on the list display (but the matching data would appear in the display of the detail of the record).
+- **Search content**: Type a value in this field and press <**Enter**> or <**F16**> to initiate a search for a record that has matching data anywhere in the record, including data that might not appear on the list display (but the matching data would appear in the display of the detail of the record).
 When <**F16**> is pressed a second time, the search continues from after the last matching record, using the same Search content data.
 Press <**Enter**> a second time or press <**F5=Refresh**> to start a new search.
-- Opt: Type option from list displayed near the top of this screen.
+- **Opt**: Type option from list displayed near the top of this screen.
 Refer to options definitions, below.
-- Capture ID (APP): A label that groups together all of the data capture rules that apply to a single SCANSPLF Scan Rule (or to an Operator Replay script Sequence number).
+- **Capture ID (APP)**: A label that groups together all of the data capture rules that apply to a single SCANSPLF Scan Rule (or to an Operator Replay script Sequence number).
 In the SCANSPLF command, the Capture ID is known as the Application.
-- SEQ: The sequence of the source Application Scan Rule (or Operator Replay data capture rule).
+- **SEQ**: The sequence of the source Application Scan Rule (or Operator Replay data capture rule).
 This number determines the order in which spool file scan rules (or  Operator Replay data capture rules) are executed.
 The effect of this sequence number is that it imposes a higher level of control over the sequence of response rules, and the Response Sequence number (below) operates within this higher level.
-- T: Type: C = Operator Replay screen data capture, S = SCANSPLF Scan Rule data capture, M = Message Management message data capture.
+- **T**: Type: C = Operator Replay screen data capture, S = SCANSPLF Scan Rule data capture, M = Message Management message data capture.
-- RS#: Response Sequence Number: The order in which each response rule will be executed (that is, within the higher order data capture SEQuence order).
+- **RS#**: Response Sequence Number: The order in which each response rule will be executed (that is, within the higher order data capture SEQuence order).
-- SplFName: Spool File Name: When the Response Rule Type is S, this column shows the Spool File Name assigned to the SCANSPLF Scan Rule to which this response is attached.
+- **SplFName**: Spool File Name: When the Response Rule Type is S, this column shows the Spool File Name assigned to the SCANSPLF Scan Rule to which this response is attached.
-- SplF #:
+- **SplF #**:
   - Spool File Number: When the Response Rule Type is S, this column shows the Spool File Number assigned to the SCANSPLF Scan Rule to which this response is attached.
   - The Spool File Number is actually an attribute of a spool file after it is produced by the Job Name (next field in table), but this column becomes the Operator Replay Script Step Number when the Type is C.
-- SplFJobName:
+- **SplFJobName**:
   - Spool file Job Name: When the Response Rule Type is S, this column shows the Job Name value assigned to the SCANSPLF Scan Rule.
   - (This column is not used for Operator Replay Script Steps, Type C.)
-- Command: The command text (first few characters shown) that will be executed in response to captured data, if the comparison data rule qualifies.
+- **Command**: The command text (first few characters shown) that will be executed in response to captured data, if the comparison data rule qualifies.
 (Use option 5=Display to view the comparison data rule.)

 ##### Functions